christttto/blog/_posts/thinkingOutLoud/02/2019-02-13-phone-calls.markdown

 Another challenge is that I am not as familiar to forms of HTML, which the cirriculum sometimes assume.

 I'll continue to stare at the course.

+Not sure why, but today feels very dreamy.
+I am awake, but feels very flowy.
+Studying react's form aspect, still hard to get used to.
+Practice will make it better.